-PSNC has been working constructively with manufacturers, wholesalers, the Department of Health and the MHRA to find solutions to the current problems that could be introduced to help meet the needs of UK patients more efficiently.
-In 2008, PSNC proposed that the Department of Health should institute a review in conjunction with manufacturers, distributors and community pharmacy to consider what measures can be put in place to address supply issues.
-A supply chain forum has since been set up by the Department of Health and is supporting this collaborative solution-focussed working.
+PSNC has been working constructively with manufacturers, wholesalers, the Department of Health and Social Care and the MHRA to find solutions to the current problems that could be introduced to help meet the needs of UK patients more efficiently.
+In 2008, PSNC proposed that the Department of Health and Social Care should institute a review in conjunction with manufacturers, distributors and community pharmacy to consider what measures can be put in place to address supply issues.
+A supply chain forum has since been set up by the Department of Health and Social Care and is supporting this collaborative solution-focussed working.

 Branded Medicine Supply Shortages Factsheet (this document is currently being updated)

 Reference list including key affected products and manufacturers’ phone numbers:

 On the 2nd March 2010, the Department of Health and Social Care hosted a Ministerial Summit on the Supply problems.
 Participants included PSNC, the RPSGB, the NPA, the BAPW, the ABPI, the MHRA and DHSC.
 The new Government have endorsed the approach and actions agreed at the Summit.
 The actions agreed by participants were:

 - As organisations representing the supply chain, regulators and Government, we will continue to work collaboratively to ensure that patients get the medicines they need.